-The Riad Dar Zitoun 'House of the Olives' is a delightful place, located just to the west of Taroudannt.
-It is really a small hotel with plenty of facilities and some lovely rooms amongst the garden of orange trees.
-If you are looking for a more luxurious place to stay than the Palais Salam and do not mind being a short distance out of town then the Dar Zitoun would be an excellent choice.
-Ideal for fly-drive itineraries and those of you wanting a quiet place to stay not too far from Agadir Airport.
-Once through the gate you are in the land of "a thousand and one nights", in a setting that is typically Moroccan; relax on the locally made berber furniture in the beautiful gardens, shaded by olive and citrus trees, or swim in the magnificient pool, designed in the shape of a moorish gate.
+The Riad Dar Zitoune 'House of the Olives' is a delightful place, located just to the west of Taroudant.
+If you don't mind being a short distance out of town then the luxury Dar Zitoune is an excellent choice.
+Once through the gate you are in the land of "a thousand and one nights", in a setting that is typically Moroccan; relax on the locally made berber furniture in the beautiful gardens, shaded by olive and orange trees, or swim in the magnificient pool.

-Accommodation: There are 14 beautifully appointed bungalows and 8 suites, set in 4 acres of landscaped gardens with olive, papaya and citrus fruits. (suites are located nearer to the pools).
-Rooms and suites are decorated in warm Berber colours with good quality attention to detail in the fixtures and fittings.
+Accommodation: There are 14 beautifully appointed bungalows and 8 suites, set in 4 acres of landscaped gardens with olive, papaya and citrus trees (suites are located nearer to the pools).
+Rooms and suites are decorated in warm Berber colours with attention to detail in the high quality fixtures and fittings.
 All rooms have a/c, satellite TV, safe, phone and internet access.
 Bungalows can take an extra bed or cot; suites may accommodate up to 4 persons - for a large party Senior Suites (60 sqm) can interconnect with adjoining Junior Suite (40 sqm).

-Spa Dar Zitoune offers beauty and body care services: hammam, massage, skin care, make up and henne.
-The henne on the hands and the feet is one of the beauty symbols for moroccan women, all of these aesthetic services are available on the spot.
+Spa Dar Zitoune offers beauty and body care services: hammam, massage, skin care, make up and henna.
+The henna on the hands and the feet is one of the beauty symbols for moroccan women.

 Transfer Time from Airport: